Nonsense verse

 John Tenniel's depiction of the nonsense creatures in Lewis Carroll's Jabberwocky.

 Nonsense verse is a form of nonsense literature usually employing strong prosodic elements like rhythm and rhyme.
 It is often whimsical and humorous in tone and employs some of the techniques of nonsense literature.

 Limericks are probably the best known form of nonsense verse, although they tend nowadays to be used for straightforward humour, rather than having a nonsensical effect.

 Among writers in English noted for nonsense verse are Edward Lear, Lewis Carroll, Mervyn Peake, Edward Gorey, Colin West, Dr. Seuss, and Spike Milligan.
 The Martian Poets and Ivor Cutler are considered by some to be in the nonsense tradition.

+Origins

+Nonsense verse is usually considered to have originated in Britain in the beginning of the 19th century.
+Edward Lear's "Book of Nonsense" is one of the earliest examples, published in 1846.

 Variants

 In some cases, the humor of nonsense verse relies on the incompatibility of phrases which make grammatical sense but semantic nonsense – at least in certain interpretations – as in the traditional: